-We spend a lot of time talking about security these days.
-And right so.
-Data breaches can be costly for everyone involved.
+Lately there has been a lot of discussion on security within software companies and the introduction of AI applications.
+Data breaches can be costly for everyone involved from the business to the customer.
 We’re not just talking financial costs either, although those can mount quickly.

 Industries that deal with sensitive customer data on a daily basis need to ensure that the people and companies creating and using that data do so securely.
 Two of the most common security standards are HIPAA and PCI-DSS.

 In the U.S., healthcare entities must comply with HIPAA standards for patient data.
 Interestingly, there is no formal certificate that HIPAA-compliant companies can obtain.

 The other area where security is a major concern is with financial data.
 The Payment Card Industry created their own data security standard (hence PCI-DSS) to ensure that any company that processes credit card payments does so securely.
 A PCI certification does exist that validates companies based on the volume of transactions they do annually.
 These range from level 1 (the highest volume) to level 4 (the lowest).

 When it comes to HIPAA a lot depends on the type of data you have and who has access to it.
 If you’re new to HIPAA here are some things to keep in mind when thinking about the compliance process.
 Of course, be sure to run any HIPAA questions by your compliance department before making any final decisions about compliance.